-On August 5, 2015, the Company completed its acquisition of Energy Source, LLC ("Energy Source"), a provider of turnkey comprehensive energy savings projects (principally LED fixtures and lamps) within the commercial, industrial, hospitality, retail, education and municipal sectors.
+In the third quarter of 2015, the Company completed its acquisition of Energy Source, LLC ("Energy Source"), a provider of turnkey comprehensive energy savings projects (principally LED fixtures and lamps) within the commercial, industrial, hospitality, retail, education and municipal sectors.
 Energy Source is headquartered in Providence, Rhode Island.